srijanie03/Level-1-2-Python/README.md

 # Level-1-2-Python
-This repo contains notebooks different levels of Python exercises
+This repo contains notebooks with different levels of Python exercises

+- Strings
+- Arrays
+- Regex